sparkle-project/sparkle-project.github.io/documentation/programmatic-setup/index.md

 * `-[SUUpdater checkForUpdates:]` for checking for updates
 * `-[SUUpdater validateMenuItem:]` for menu item validation

+## API Expectations

 Prefer to set the updater's initial properties in your bundle's Info.plist as described in [Customizing Sparkle](/documentation/customization/).
 This includes properties like the updater's feed URL and its update checking behavior.
-Avoid setting these properties programatically except from user setting changes.
 Only configuring the feed URL and signing keys (via `SUFeedURL` and `SUPublicEDKey`) in your bundle's Info.plist is required, which are described in [later documentation sections](/documentation/#3-segue-for-security-concerns).

+Only set [SPUUpdater](/documentation/api-reference/Classes/SPUUpdater.html) properties programatically when the user wants to make updater setting changes, otherwise you may be ignoring the user's preferences and resetting the updater's cycle unnecessarily.
+Similarly, developers shouldn't maintain their own set of user defaults on top of [SPUUpdater](/documentation/api-reference/Classes/SPUUpdater.html) properties that may already be backed by `NSUserDefaults` from user setting changes.

-Also avoid forcing Sparkle to check for updates on launch unless your application requires this.
-This can interfere with Sparkle's default behavior for asking users permission to check for updates on second launch and to check for updates periodically without probing too often.
+Also avoid forcing Sparkle to check for updates in the background on launch unless your application requires this behavior.
+This can interfere with Sparkle's default behavior for asking the user's permission to check for updates automatically on second launch, and for checking for updates periodically without probing too often.